 Examples from Europe:

-Five European countries have done away with this altogether: Sweden, the Netherlands, Norway, Belgium, and Denmark.
+Six European countries have done away with this altogether: Sweden, the Netherlands, Norway, Belgium, Denmark, and the United Kingdom.
 In other words, these countries provide that a woman can inherit the throne even if she has younger brothers (sometimes known as "absolute primogeniture").
 The first of these changes was passed in Sweden effective January 1, 1980, and so far no woman has actually inherited a crown via absolute primogeniture; Sweden's Crown Princess Victoria is likely to eventually become the first woman in the modern world to inherit a crown despite having a living brother.
 The British example is, as usual, a little bit odd, in that it was only passed in 2013 and does not apply retroactively, meaning that precisely one person is affected by it, except that he isn't because he's the eldest child as well as the eldest son.

 Of the other European countries that still have monarchies, Spain and Monaco have succession laws like the UK had until 2014, i.e. male-preference primogeniture (younger brothers inherit the crown before their older sisters), although Spain has some vague plans to adopt absolute primogeniture for the successors of current King Felipe VI (not that it really matters; the King has only daughters).
 Luxembourg and Liechtenstein follow what's known as "semi-Salic law", in which a woman can only inherit the crown if the entire royal family runs out of male heirs, including her own sons.
 Another once-common succession law was the "Salic law" (the non-"semi" version), in which only male descendants in male line could inherit the crown at all; this was applied in France and some other countries, but none of the extant European monarchies still follow it (on the other hand, Japan does).

 The Disunited Kingdom: